6 Books Guaranteed to Make You Laugh Out Loud, According to Comedians

 “I just devoured this contemporary collection of autobiographical essays, most of which are set in New York City.
 The author has mastered the art of oversharing about any subject, from puberty to parenthood.
 He truly holds nothing back, and it makes for a titillating, hilarious read.”

-— Suggested by Nikki Glaser, a stand-up comedian and a cohost of the love-advice podcast We Know Nothing.
+— Suggested by Nikki Glaser, a stand-up comedian and co-host of You Up w/ Nikki Glaser on Comedy Central Radio.

 3. Me Talk Pretty One Day, by David Sedaris